 Flexible spending accounts (FSAs) and HSAs both allow for pre-tax deferrals to cover qualified medical expenses.
 The FSA has a “use it or lose it” provision that says all funds deferred during the year must be used by the end of the year; otherwise, the money is lost to you.

 HSAs allow you to carry any unused money over to the following year and beyond.
-Many employers and investment custodians, like Vanguard and Fidelity, offer investment accounts for HSAs where you can invest in mutual funds and other long-term investment vehicles.
+Many employers and investment custodians, including Vanguard and Fidelity, offer investment accounts for HSAs where you can invest in mutual funds and other long-term investment vehicles.

 For those who have access to a high-deductible health plan and who can afford to cover medical expenses out of pocket from other sources, the HSA represents an ideal way to save for the costs of healthcare in retirement.